nsridatta/SpringbootAngularTestRepo/README.md

-# Spring Boot Angualr 12 Test Project
+# Spring Boot Angular 12 Test Project
 This is a spring boot - angular 12 project which is a CRUD Application, that has these features implemented:
 1. Angular ngx-Pagination,
 2. Dynamic search using First Name,